arneeide/EconMult/README.md

 # EconMult
 A combined fleet model (EconMult) and collection of population growth models (PopulationGrowth).
-Both EconMult and PopulationGrowth are Mathematica packages and should be loaded within Mathematica by
+Both EconMult and PopulationGrowth are Mathematica packages and should be loaded in Mathematica.

 ## Installation
 Load the Econmult\` package into a Mathematica notebook: